-Sweet, savory, and full of flavor, this delicious Homemade Unagi Sauce or Eel Sauce is the dream sauce for unagi and BBQ dishes!
+Sweet, savory, and full of flavor, this Homemade Eel Sauce is the dream sauce for unagi and BBQ!

-Have you tried grilled unagi (eel) or unagi sushi before?
-What is that caramelized sweet, salty sauce that goes with the unagi?
-Well, the irresistible golden brown sauce is basically called the Unagi Sauce (うなぎのたれ).
+Have you tried grilled unagi (eel) before?
+What is that caramelized sweet, salty sauce that goes with unagi?
+Well, the irresistible dark brown sauce is Eel Sauce or Unagi Sauce (うなぎのたれ).

-To make this sauce at home is as simple as one can imagine.
-You only need 4 ingredients – sake, mirin, sugar, and soy sauce – to create a rich, umami-packed eel sauce.
-Combine the mixture in a small pot and let it simmer over the stove until the sauce caramelizes and thickens to your desired richness.
+Making this sauce at home is as simple as one can imagine.
+You only need four ingredients – sake, mirin, sugar, and soy sauce, to create a rich, umami-packed sauce.
+Combine the mixture in a small pot and let it simmer until the sauce caramelizes and thickens to your desired richness.

-The great thing about making the sauce at home instead of buying the pre-made stuff is you can decide on the sweetness and saltiness level.
-And there are no additives in the ingredients.
+The great thing about making the sauce instead of buying the bottled variety is you can decide on the balance of sweet and salty.
+Plus, there are no additives or preservatives.

-Aside from regular unagi dishes, unagi sauce is finger-licking delicious on any BBQ dishes.
-Think grilled meat, grilled fish, grilled tofu, grilled mushrooms, and grilled rice ball (Yaki Onigiri).
-All you need is a light brush or a drizzle of this sweet-savory sauce to heighten the flavor of the dish.
-In addition, you can use the eel sauce as a marinade for meats or as a dressing for freshly cooked noodles.
+Aside from regular unagi dishes, unagi sauce is finger-licking delicious on BBQ.
+Think grilled meat, fish, tofu, mushrooms, and onigiri.
+All you need is a light brush or a drizzle of this sweet-savory sauce to heighten the flavor.
+In addition, you can use it as a marinade for meats or as a dressing for noodles.

-If you’re looking for a new flavor to add to your grill menus this year, you want to try out this recipe!
-It is absolutely one of my favorite sauces to make in the summer.
+If you’re looking for a new flavor to add to your grill menus this year, try out this recipe!
+It is one of my favorite for summer cooking.

-If you want to skip making homemade sauce, you can purchase the bottled one at the condiment section of Japanese grocery stores.
-You may also find it in well-stocked Asian grocery stores.
-If that’s not an option, get on Amazon.
+You can purchase the bottled variety in the condiment section of Japanese grocery stores and well-stocked Asian supermarkets.
+If that’s not an option, find it on Amazon.

 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

-In a small saucepan, add mirin, sake, sugar.
-Turn on the heat to medium heat and whisk all the mixture.
+- In a small saucepan, add the mirin, sake, and sugar.
+Turn on the heat to medium and whisk all the ingredients together.

-Then add soy sauce and bring it to a boil.
-Once boiling, reduce heat to the low heat and continue simmering for 20 minutes.
+- Then, add the soy sauce and bring it to a boil.
+Once boiling, reduce the heat to low and continue simmering for 10 minutes.
 Toward the end of cooking, you will see more bubbles.

 Editor’s Note: The post is originally published on May 6, 2013.
 The new images have been added to the post in May 2019.